-Reflections - Highlights from 2022 and Looking Ahead to 2023
+Reflections - Highlights from 2022 and looking ahead to 2023

 The UFC had numerous successes this past year, advancing policy and partnerships for Seattle's urban forest, again setting a new standard for the volume of recommendations, presentations and meetings held.
 However, Seattle still continues a streak of now 13 years without an adequate urban forest protection ordinance.
 And as Commissioners we represent a City still embedded with institutional racism.
+We see this reflected in tree canopy distributions and patterns of tree loss, which we learned from the canopy cover assessment are hitting our vulnerable communities the hardest.
 In 2023 the UFC will continue efforts on both these fronts.